rodrigotamura/go-stack-2019/module03/react_native_project/README.md

 We going to implement `ActivityIndicator` from `react-native` that will show the default loading of iOS or Android.

+# Saving in storage

+React Native does not have local storage to make this persistence.

+So, we will install a lib: `$ yarn add @react-native-community/async-storage`.

+Run `$ react-native run-android / run-ios`.

+And for iOS you need to run `pod install`.

+Let's import installed lib in [Main Component](./src/pages/Main/index.js).

+The limitation for AsyncStorage is the memmory space of device.

 # Issues

 If you are a Ubuntu user, and when you are trying to test your RN code and return this error: